-The Governor's Dairy Advisory and Oversight Council is charged with improving and sustaining the economic viability of Maryland's dairy industry and reporting annually to the Governor.
-This report to Governor Larry Hogan represents the recommendations of a committee that includes milk processors, dairy farmers, dairy cooperative leaders, Maryland Farm Bureau and Maryland Grange members, consumers, as well as the Department of Health and Mental Hygiene, Maryland Department of Agriculture, state legislators and University of Maryland officials.
+The Governor's Maryland Dairy Industry Oversight and Advisory Council is charged with improving and sustaining the economic viability of Maryland's dairy industry and reporting annually to the Governor.
+This report to Governor Larry Hogan represents the recommendations of a committee that includes milk processors, dairy farmers, dairy cooperative leaders, Maryland Farm Bureau members, Maryland Grange members, consumers, as well as representatives with Maryland Department of Health and Mental Hygiene, County health departments, State Legislators, the Maryland Department of Agriculture, and University of Maryland officials.